-The Oberlin Fire Department, established in 1853, is the division of the City of Oberlin responsible for the provision of emergency response or services to a population of approximately 11,100 residents in Oberlin and surrounding New Russia Township.
+The Oberlin Fire Department, established in 1853, is the division of the City of Oberlin responsible for the provision of emergency response and services to a population of approximately 11,100 residents in Oberlin and surrounding New Russia Township.
 By contractual agreement, the City of Oberlin Fire Department provides limited fire protection and first responder emergency medical service for portions of New Russia Township.

-In 2016, the fire department responded to 595 emergency calls compared to 633 incidents in in 2015 and 580 incidents in 2014.
-Approximately 517 emergency calls occurred within our community, 60 in adjacent New Russia Township, and 18 mutual/automatic aid calls within Lorain County.
-To accomplish this mission, a staff of twenty-seven personnel is employed by the department to serve the community.
-This staff includes the Fire Chief, Assistant Fire Chief, two Battalion Chiefs, six Lieutenants, and seventeen firefighters.
+In 2018, the fire department responded to 607 emergency calls compared to 606 in 2017; 595 incidents in 2016 and 633 incidents in 2015.
+Approximately 492 emergency calls occurred within our community, 68 in adjacent New Russia Township, and 48 mutual/automatic aid calls or unknown within Lorain County.
+To accomplish this mission, a staff of twenty-six personnel are employed by the department to serve the community.
+This staff includes the Fire Chief, Assistant Fire Chief, two Battalion Chiefs, six Lieutenants, and sixteen firefighters.
 Fire personnel operate ten (10) fire/rescue apparatus, supplied with specialized equipment.
 The Department responds from one fire station facility located at Hamilton and Main Streets.

-Our emergency response in 2016 included 29 fire incidents (5.7%), with 15 (52%) involving structure fires.
-The average time on spent on a fire incident was just under two hours (1:55) with an overall time on all calls of 0:29 minutes.
-The number of concurrent calls (multiple calls at the same time) handled by the Department included 38 occasions when we responded to multiple calls simultaneously including the microburst that occurred on September 10th and involved all city departments working together to mitigate the incident.
+Our emergency response in 2018 included 29 fire incidents (4.78%), with 15 (2.47%) involving structure fires.
+The average time on spent on a fire incident was just over 1.5 hours (1:34) with an overall time on all calls of 0:23 minutes.
+The number of concurrent calls (multiple calls at the same time) handled by the Department included 55 occasions when we responded to multiple calls simultaneously.

-Property loss due to fire was estimated to be \$44,700 while the total estimated value saved was \$3,235,560.
-Among these responses, there was only one civilian injury, no fire fatalities and no injuries to fire personnel.
+Property loss due to fire was estimated to be \$86,959 while the total estimated value saved was \$668,366.
+Among these responses, there were two civilian injury, no fire fatalities and no injuries to fire personnel.

 The ultimate goal of the fire department is to deliver the highest level of emergency service to the residents with the greatest margin of safety for firefighters in the most fiscally responsible way.
-During 2016, our average response time within the City from when the call was received until units were on scene was 5 minutes and 32 seconds; to New Russia Township, the overall average response time was 6 minutes and 24 seconds.
+During 2018, our average response time within the City from when the call was received until units were on scene was 4 minutes and 31 seconds; to New Russia Township, the overall average response time was 6 minutes and 35 seconds.

 In 2016, the Oberlin Fire Department participated in a Public Protection Classification survey conducted by the Insurance Service Office (ISO).
 ISO's Fire Suppression Rating Schedule (FSRS), evaluates four primary categories of fire suppression - fire department, emergency communications, water supply, and community risk reduction.
 The FSRS includes standards set by the National Fire Protection Association (NFPA).
 Over the past 10 years, the Oberlin Fire Department has worked hard to make improvements in each of these categories.
 Our hard work and dedication has paid off with an improvement from an ISO Class 5 rating to an ISO Class 3 rating.
-This new rating will go into effect on May 1, 2017.
+This new rating went into effect on May 1, 2017.